Introduction to Malaysian Culture Customs and Etiquette

 Malaysians love nothing more than shopping.

-There is even an annual Great Mega Sale, All Malaysia Sale, Warehouse Sale, and even a Blockbuster Sale!
+There is an annual Great Mega Sale, All Malaysia Sale, Warehouse Sale, and a Blockbuster Sale!

 There are websites for All Sales Calendar & Schedule of Sales.